inhohong/inhohong.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral research fellow at [Center for Humans and Machines (CHM)](https://www.mpib-berlin.mpg.de/chm), [Max Planck Institute for Human Development](https://www.mpib-berlin.mpg.de/en), Germany.
-My research focuses on understanding society through data analysis and mathematical modeling, with a particular interest in social mobilization, future of work, science of cities, human mobility, and science of science.
+My research focuses on understanding society through data analysis and mathematical modeling, with a particular interest in science of cities, future of work, digital mobilization, human mobility, and science of science.

 {% include_relative education.md %}